cribsheets/fizzbuzz-c/README.md

 ## a basic solution

-you can view a very basic solution to this problem in the `solutions` branch, as fizzbuzz-simple.c. it is by no means intended to be the optimal or most clever solution, but it satisfies the rules of the exercise.
+you can view a very basic solution to this problem in the `solutions` branch, as `fizzbuzz-simple.c`. it is by no means intended to be the optimal or most clever solution, but it satisfies the rules of the exercise.

+there are other solutions in this branch, which approach the problem using different tools. each one has a place in your tool belt, though the `fizzbuzz-simple.c` is the most straightforward.

 to see the solutions branch: